Trips

 Along the Cardo

-We entered the Hurva Synagogue and walked to the balcony and up to the roof area for views of the old city.
-We could look over at the Dome of the Rock.
+Next we entered the Hurva Synagogue and walked to the balcony and up to the roof area for views of the Old City and the Dome of the Rock.

 Model of the Hurva Synagogue